alexminder/systemd-networkd_saltstack_state/README.md

 Install and configure systemd-networkd.

-See pillar.example for netfork interface configuration definition.
+See pillar.example for network interface configuration definition.